thebrownbreadtoast/the-django-boilerplate/README.md

  - Ready to code folder structure of Django project with some base classes (i.e. BaseModel and BaseSerializer classes)
  - settings.py configured to read environment variables and jsonified configuration files, which is a better practice to manage sensitive data.

+[Update - 3/5/2021]
+ - `sample` an example Django app initialized to explain, how to leverage this boilerplate.

 ---------------------------------------------------------------------------------
 PS: *This boilerplate is still under development, hence pinned versions of python packages might change, kindly modify accordingly before use.*
 -------------------------------------------------------